+.
 GENERAL

-- B. Contractors shall report on each new order received during the report period, and each order shown in a preceding report as not completely shipped.
-If no orders are on hand during a report period, a negative report shall be submitted. - C. A separate report shall be submitted for each plant location, - D. Contractors shall continue to furnish reports after the expiration of the contract period until all shipments required under the contract have been made.
-II.
-SPECIFIC ENTRIES - A. Block 1.
-Insert mailing address of the office assigned responsibility for the administration of the contract (unless preprinted). - B. Blocks 2, 4, and 5 are self-explanatory. - C. Block 3.
-Insert city and State.
-If the contractor has more than one plant in the same city, insert complete address. - D. Insert page numbers in the spaces provided. - E. Columns 6(a) through 6(d) are self-explanatory.
+- A. A report period is from the first through the last day of a calendar month, notwithstanding that the ordering period applicable to a requirements contract may not conicide with these dates. - B. Contractors shall report on each new order received during the report period, and each order shown in a preceding report as not completely shipped.
+If no orders are on hand during a report period, a negative report shall be submitted. - C. A separate report shall be submitted for each plant location. - D. Contractors shall continue to furnish reports after the expiration of the contract period until all shipments required under the contract have been made.

+SPECIFIC ENTRIES

+A. Block 1.
+Insert mailing address of the office assigned responsibility for administration of the contract (unless preprinted).